Mark Charles Rogers

 After completing an internship in pediatrics at Massachusetts General Hospital in Boston, Rogers was a pediatric resident at Children’s Hospital Medical Center of Boston, a fellow in pediatric cardiology at Duke University Medical Center, an anesthesia resident at Massachusetts General Hospital, and clinical fellow in anesthesia and pediatrics at Harvard Medical School.
 From 1975 to 1977, Rogers was a major in the United States Army Medical Corps and director of the newborn service at Ireland Army Hospital in Fort Knox, Kentucky.
 He was also a clinical associate professor of pediatrics and anesthesia at the University of Louisville Medical School in Kentucky.

-Rogers left Johns Hopkins in 1991 to serve as vice chancellor for health affairs at Duke University Medical Center and as executive director and chief executive officer at Duke Hospital and Health Network.
-He then became a senior executive of the firm that sequenced the human genome, head of a major biotech investment bank, and a founder of multiple public biopharmaceutical companies.
-Rogers is a member of the Institute of Medicine of the National Academy of Sciences.
-He remains active in public service and has advised Congress on ways to facilitate advances in health care.
+Rogers left Johns Hopkins in 1992 at which time Johns Hopkins established the endowed chair named for him.
+He next served as vice chancellor for health affairs at Duke University Medical Center and as executive director and chief executive officer at Duke Hospital and Health Network.
+He next became a senior executive of the firm that sequenced the human genome, head of a major biotech investment bank and a founder of multiple public biopharmaceutical companies.
+Rogers is a member of the National Academy of Medicine of the National Academy of Sciences.

 "*" indicates required fields